 Since 1996, I have been hosting retreats in both the Peruvian and the Brazilian Amazon.
 At these retreats participants have the opportunity to “meet” the ancient plant teacher ayahuasca in it’s natural environment – the jungle.

-Nowadays my work is in the spiritual realm so I don't practice psychotherapy anymore.
-However, integrating my expertise in psychology, hypnotherapy, modified states of consciousness, and shamanism resulted in an effective method for spiritual development — which is the current focus of my work and the core of my workshops during the retreats.
+Nowadays my work is in the spiritual realm so I don’t practice psychotherapy anymore.
+However, integrating my expertise in psychology, modified states of consciousness, shamanism, and other spiritual practices resulted in an effective method for spiritual development and ayahuasca integration — which is the current focus of my work and the core of my workshops during the Ayahuasca retreats.

-When Silvia started hosting retreats in Peru and in the early years in Brazil, she had a conference format where she invited experts in the fields of ayahuasca, shamanism, entheogens, psychedelic research and other related areas.
+At the start, Silvia used to host large conference-style ayahuasca retreats in Peru and Brazil, where she invited experts in the fields of ayahuasca, shamanism, entheogens, psychedelic research, and other related areas.

-Since there is a lot of information about ayahuasca available online nowadays, she has transformed her retreats to work in a more interpersonal style.
+Since there is an abundance of information available online nowadays, she has transformed her retreats to work in a more interpersonal style.
 During the retreats she conducts workshops where she teaches techniques to participants so they can navigate the ayahuasca journeys and reconnect with their own power and align with their higher self.